 A.31: For the sake of management and safety, the LCSD has installed/will install a closed-circuit television system with surveillance and recording functions at the Self-Service Library Stations, in accordance with the regulations drawn up by the Office of the Privacy Commissioner for Personal Data.

-Q.32: What can members of the public do if they have difficulty in using Self-service Library Stations?
+Q.32: What can readers do if they have difficulty in using Self-service Library Stations?

-A.32: Members of the public may contact office of Self-service Library Stations during office hours or call “1823” during non-office hours for enquiries.
+A.32: Readers may contact office of Self-service Library Stations during office hours or call “1823” during non-office hours for enquiries.

 Contact details are as follows: